radEDKG/dkg-mcp-server/README.md

-# OriginTrail DKG MCP Server
+# OriginTrail DKG MCP Server (example)

 ## Overview
 The OriginTrail DKG MCP Server connects MCP-compatible agents with the OriginTrail Decentralized Knowledge Graph (DKG), making it easy to create, retrieve, link, and exchange verifiable knowledge.

+Note: This is BETA software and not recommended for use in production

 ## Key Features